albar965/littlenavmap-manual/src/en/UPDATE.rst

 .. tip::

-     Run beta or development version of *Little Navmap* in :ref:`portable-execution` mode to avoid overwriting your settings.
+     Run beta or development version of *Little Navmap* in :doc:`PORTABLE` mode to avoid overwriting your settings.
 This allows you to run the new version with separate settings and databases without affecting your current settings.